Connected. Autonomous. Smart. Electrified.

 In this webinar, Mr. Jim Brown, President of Tech-Clarity, outlines what is driving those technology trends.
-And he describes how they are disrupting the heavy equipment industry landscape, as established players are adopting new processes for product design and equipment performance engineering, while entrants are lurking to claim their place in the heavy equipment ecosystem with innovative solutions and business models.
+He describes how they are disrupting the heavy equipment industry landscape, as established players are adopting new processes for product design and equipment performance engineering, while entrants are lurking to claim their place in the heavy equipment ecosystem with innovative solutions and business models.
 The industry is in full transformation.
 And you cannot afford to miss out.

-Following the presentation there will be a panel discussion between Mr. Brown and Digital Twin experts from Siemens Digital Industries Software, focusing on what it takes to deploy predictive equipment performance engineering.
+Following the presentation, there will be a panel discussion between Mr. Brown and Digital Twin experts from Siemens Digital Industries Software, focusing on what it takes to deploy predictive equipment performance engineering.
 This first-time-right approach is the only way to successfully master the increasing complexity of innovative equipment design.
 You will learn more about which elements are necessary to avoid endless iterations and prototyping loops, which challenges you might face while implementing those, and why Siemens could be an excellent partner to guide you in this process.

 The findings described in the Tech-Clarity report correspond well to Siemens’ vision on which components should be part of predictive equipment performance engineering to be successful with today’s complex product design and engineering.
 Siemens also converted that vision into a comprehensive set of software solutions.
 Most of those relate to one of the following three categories: